 Results are available on the ICE and GP systems - please check these systems before ringing the department.
+Please check for reports under NHS, Hospital numbers and other PID before contacting us.

 Clinical advice

 Clinical advice is available between 8.45 and 5pm Monday to Friday.
 If you require clinical advice please contact (01254) 732621 or extension 82621 if ringing from within the hospital.
 Advice about cases reported externally can be directed to the reporting pathologist where their contact details are within the report.